vicding-mi/SolrSearch-VB/README.md

     make it possible for users to refine searches by cropping down the set of results to focus on specific categories.

+##Folktale Database extension

+This SolrSearch plugin has been modified and extended to fit the needs of the Folktale database.
+Geolocation fields are added as well as predefined fields that are cloned to fields with the actual name (dublin core names and Item Type Specific names).

+Another addition is automatic pagination.
+When the bottom of the page is reached, new results will be added to the list until they are all listed.

 ## Requirements

 To use the plugin, you'll need access to an installation of Solr 4.0+ running